Terms & conditions - energy supply

 We will not give your personal information to anyone else unless you authorise us to, we are required to by law or so that we are able to:

-· carry out a credit reference check; or
+· carry out a credit check; or

-· advise you of any other services we or any related Company offers which we consider may be of interest to you; or
+· advise you of any other services we or any related company offers which we consider may be of interest to you; or

 · disclose relevant information to a person involved in recovering money from you, if you have not paid us by the due date; or

-· have market research carried out for us by a reputable market research organization
+· have market research carried out for us by a reputable market research organization.

-We may also give your personal information to the network operator to enable the network operator to carry out its responsibilities or exercise its rights in relation to the supply of energy to you.
+We may also give your personal information to the network owner to enable the network owner to carry out its responsibilities or exercise its rights in relation to the supply of energy to you.
 We will hold secure all personal information that you give us or we collect about you.
-This information will only be accessible by authorised staff of KCE who have password access to it.
+This information will only be accessible by authorised KCE staff.
 You may have access to your personal information during normal working hours.
 We will correct any incorrect details that you advise us of.
 KCE complies with all obligations required by the Privacy Act 1993.